Table of Contents Show

 Address: 205 Manresa Uplands Rd, Watsonville, CA 95076

 Near Watsonville, Manresa Uplands Campground offers a truly unique experience of camping among the dunes.
-The hike-in campground is distinguished by its expansive and welcoming beachfront.
+The hike-in campground is distinguished by its expansive and welcoming beachfront, the Manresa State Beach.

 Campers park their vehicles in an upper lot and hike down to one of 60 designated sites, which massive sand dunes shield from view.
 Like most campsites on our list, amenities are pretty much limited to flush toilets and coin-operated showers.